kzar/bitratchet-js/README.md

         custom_scale : If the number is scaled inefficiently you can directly provide the scale.
       }

- - `record` a really important primtive used to group primitives, detailed in it's own section below.
+ - `record` a really important primitive used to group primitives, detailed in it's own section below.
  - `flags` a useful primitive for handling bit flags, you provide an array of flag names and values an object is given in return. __Note that skipped bits are left low when unparsed.__

       Expected options: